Why Supersets Save Time Without Sacrificing Strength

 The real test of any training method is whether you can maintain progression over time.
 This is where detailed tracking becomes essential.

 Monitor your performance on both exercises in each superset.
-If your second exercise consistently drops in performance, you're either pairing incompatible movements or not allowing sufficient recovery time.
+If the second exercise consistently drops off, you're either pairing incompatible movements or not allowing enough recovery between them.

-When tracking your training data, note which superset combinations allow you to maintain strength levels session after session.
-This information becomes invaluable for long-term program design.
+When you log your training, note which superset combinations let you hold your strength levels session after session.
+That record becomes invaluable for long-term program design—it tells you which pairings to keep and which to retire.

 Start with one or two superset pairs per session.
-Build familiarity with the timing and transitions before expanding the approach.
+Build familiarity with the timing and transitions before expanding the approach across more of your workout.